Why Self-Checkout Is and Has Always Been the Worst

 She also worries about the next wave of automated shopping—a la Amazon Go, which really might actually stand to “work” seamlessly—just at the cost of shoppers and workers subjecting themselves to corporate surveillance on a much wider scale.
 And going cashless, as Amazon Go mandates, disadvantages poorer customers who might not have credit cards or digital payment accounts.
 “So some of the clunkiness of automated checkout could, in theory, be solved with better technology,” Mateescu says, “but with so many tradeoffs it’s worth asking where it begins to be a solution in search of a problem.”

 And that’s what this thoroughly shitty example of shitty automation boils down to.
 This is a service that was never intended to serve customers, but rather specifically (though clumsily) designed to cut or trim jobs—as such, it’s little surprise that it serves no one.
-It’s a cumbersome stain—if relatively benign—stain on our routine quest to obtain cereal and cucumbers.
+It’s a cumbersome—if relatively benign—stain on our routine quest to obtain cereal and cucumbers.
 It is pointless-to-malignant in impact to us.
 It remains lodged in the far aisle of Ralph’s because it saves the chain just enough money to justify not taking it out.
 Yet it winnows employees’ hours who need them, justifies attrition, and serves to amplify the erosion of yet another precarious job in the retail sector.

 The real rub is that self-checkout probably doesn’t *have* to be shitty.

-“Self-checkout could have been better integrated into supermarkets in ways that augmented and better facilitated interactions between frontline workers and shoppers, but that design goal goes against the very reason they were adopted by retailers in the first place—to cut labor costs,” Mateescu says.
+“Self-checkout could have been better integrated into supermarkets in ways that augmented and better-facilitated interactions between frontline workers and shoppers, but that design goal goes against the very reason they were adopted by retailers in the first place—to cut labor costs,” Mateescu says.
 “So the tool has a self-defeating logic to it from the get-go.”

 As I mentioned, I’m planning on making this a recurring feature, so any and all ideas for future shitty automation investigations are welcome.
 I’m already working on a dive into automated phone menus, but please, share any and all suggestions for future bad automation in the comments below.
 Looking forward to discussing this one.